Paperspace/Docs/explore-train-deploy/workflows/getting-started-with-workflows.md

 ```
 The command will return an ID for the workflow, for example, `7634c165-5034-4f49-95fa-005fc0e7970b`.

-## Creating a Workflow Spec
+## Create a Workflow Spec

-Create a valid workflow spec yaml file.
+Create a valid workflow spec in a text file using a text editor.
+Workflows are typically defined in yaml, although JSON can also be used.
 Below is an example **workflow.yaml** spec.
+You will learn more about writing workflow specs on the following pages.
 ```yaml
 jobs:
   CloneRepo: